Skip to main content

 Yale-Appliance-Kitchen-Sinks

-Most stainless-steel sinks are manufactured in Vietnam or China.
+Most stainless-steel sinks are manufactured in Vietnam or China, putting even basic fixtures directly in the path of cost increases.

 What to Expect Through 2026